nf-core/proteinfold/README.md

    --outdir <OUTDIR>
 ```

 The pipeline takes care of downloading the required databases and parameters required by AlphaFold2, Colabfold or ESMFold.
-In case you have already downloaded the required files, you can skip this step by providing the path using the corresponding parameter [`--alphafold2_db`] or [`--colabfold_db`] or [`--esmfold_db`]
+In case you have already downloaded the required files, you can skip this step by providing the path using the corresponding parameter [`--alphafold2_db`], [`--colabfold_db`] or [`--esmfold_db`]

 - Typical command to run AlphaFold2 mode: